So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 How much website traffic to make money

-If you’re like most newbies (in other words, no previous blogging experience, cautious, don’t want to spend money unnecessarily, working a full-time job and slightly strapped for cash), then you won’t immediately have the time, the know-how or the budget required to make an almost-overnight success of your blog.
+If you’re like most new bloggers (in other words, no previous blogging experience, cautious, don’t want to spend money unnecessarily, working a full-time job and slightly strapped for cash), then you won’t immediately have the time, the know-how or the budget required to make the overnight success of your blog that you read about all the time.

-Unless you get lucky and have a post or two gets viral somewhere, you probably will have to fight tooth and nail to get that traffic.
+Of course, you could get lucky and have a post or two go viral, but for most regular bloggers, you probably will have to fight tooth and nail to get seen.

-Online business is still a business and if you want to make it work, if you really want it to be profitable and make you money, you need to manage your expectations and treat it with the respect it deserves.
+Online business is still a business and if you want to make it work, if you really want it to be profitable and make you money, you’ll have to manage your expectations and treat it as the business it is.

 But wait, what exactly do we mean with “traffic”?

-Traffic, or the number of web users (AKA people) who visit a website, is considered a coveted prize of all online entrepreneurs.
+However, for our purposes, it’s sufficient to say that traffic, or the number of web users (AKA people) who visit a website, is coveted by all online entrepreneurs.

 Simple, the more people who go to your site, the higher your chances of making money – whether you’re in e-commerce or affiliate marketing.